Chapter 3 - World of SLO

 We found my dorm for the summer, we off loaded my stuff into a room that was the size of my closet.

 We said our goodbyes and I watched from the window as he drove away thinking… tonight I can do anything I want... without permission.
 What exactly would that be?
-I then immediately got on the pay phone and called my mother.
+I then immediately got on a pay phone to my mother.
 It’s strange; I don’t remember much about the conversation.
-She tried to say it would be all right and that she was making a plan etc. but something had majorly shifted just as my new adventure was about to begin.
+I learned way later in my life that she had told my brother at the beginning of that summer while I was working in Yosemite.
+It had been their secret.
+Now, she tried to say it would be all right and that she was making a plan etc. but something had majorly shifted just as my new adventure was about to begin.

 It turned out going to college early was a god send.

 The campus was mostly empty and I found my way around easily.
 It did not feel overwhelming.
 I was hyper focused on doing well in my classes.
-I remember going early to find the classroom in this big building.
-Not like me.
+I remember going early to find my classrooms in this big building.
+Not like the "before" me that did not care about being prepared for school.
 One class was in psychology and the other history.
 Both subjects I liked.
 The professors were interesting, the class size small and I was determined to do well.

-At the same time I went exploring.
-The campus was middle sized with one exception.
-It had a big farm unit on one side and an old airplane hangar above it where I would study aeronautical engineering.
+At the same time I went exploring the campus.
+The campus was fairly traditional with one exception.
+It had a big farm unit on one side of the property and an old airplane hangar above it where I would study aeronautical engineering.
 The farm unit had animals of all types including some giant pigs.
 I knew I was not in Kansas anymore.
-Cowboy life was a theme at Poly.
+Cowboy life was a theme at Cal Poly.
 Rodeos, BBQ and toxic farm smells.
-When the wind was blowing in from the farm, it was overwhelming at times, but in a sense it was a welcome change from Berkeley.
+When the wind was blowing in from the farm, it was overwhelming at times, but in a sense it signaled a welcome change from Berkeley.

 The beach was also close by at Avila.
 Me and some new friends spent quality time that summer feeling very grown up.

 I got B’s in both my classes and settled in as the kids arrived for the start of school in the fall.
 Suddenly everything was buzzing, but by this time I had it wired and didn’t go through the adjustment that some did.
 The dorm filled, my roommate showed up and off we went.
 First thought was to get out of the dorm as soon as possible.
-I just wasn't into the dorm hijinks and you couldn’t bring girls there.
+I just wasn't into freshman dorm hi-jinks and you couldn’t bring girls to your room.
 Something I set out to remedy.

 The other order of business as a freshman was joining the ROTC program.
 The college officers training program run by the Army on campus.
 At the time, we were headed into the Vietnam war and there was an active draft.
 My grandfather, being the career Army officer he was, (full Bird Colonel) gave me some advice.
 If you are serving anyway, you want to be an officer not an enlisted man.
 I still had a college deferment from the draft, but I thought it made some sense.
 I reported to the depot on campus and got my uniform and shiny shoes.

-No joke, ROTC would change my mind quickly about any romance about war I had.
+No joke, ROTC would change my mind quickly about any romance I had about the military.
 The program was run by some tough master sergeants and upper classmen commanders.
 First drill I knew this was not for me.
-If you remember the movie “Animal House”, the students that became commanders were true believers/assholes like the uptight guys in that film.
-Some of these guys would later be shot by their own men in Vietnam.
-It would take a few months, but a change was coming that I couldn’t imagine at the time.
+If you remember the movie “Animal House”, the students that became officers in Viet Nam were true believers/assholes like the uptight guys in that film.
+Some of these guys would later be shot by their own men.
+It would take a few months, but a change was coming that I couldn’t imagine at the time anyway.
 And this freshman year experiment in soldiering would later come back to haunt me.

 The other thing I did was go out for basketball.
 I always loved playing the game, but in high school swimming and water polo had taken my time and I never went out at BHS.
 This was a time of stretching so I tried out and made the team.
 For some reason my Dad really liked that.

 And the music.
 It was weird not having Mark to play with.
 I brought my beautiful 12 string Gibson to school, but it stayed in the case until I saw an announcement for a freshman talent show.
-I signed up.
-I remember waiting backstage and looking at the big crowd and wondered what was I doing.
-But when my time came I walked out and played one song, and the audience really liked it.
+On a dare I signed up.
+I remember waiting backstage and looking out at the big crowd and wondered what was I doing.
+But when my time came I walked out and played one song.
+The audience really liked it.
 I thought, could I do something with music on my own?
 Little did I know that a letter was coming soon that would answer that question in spades.